junobuild/docs/blog/2024-07-10-how-to-launch-a-memecoin-project-on-icp/index.md

 - Ensure that you have dfx installed on your machine, otherwise follow this [guide](https://internetcomputer.org/docs/current/developer-docs/getting-started/install/) to install dfx

-- Creating a canister requires cycles.Cycles are used to measure and pay for the resources, such as memory, storage, and compute power, that are used by a canister.
+- Creating a canister requires cycles.
+Cycles are used to measure and pay for the resources, such as memory, storage, and compute power, that are used by a canister.
 Therefore you need to have some on your machine before you can continue with these steps.
 This [guide](https://internetcomputer.org/docs/current/tutorials/developer-journey/level-1/1.4-using-cycles) shows you two options that you can see to load cycles on your machine.

 The following steps assume that you have cycles on your machine